uyuni-project/uyuni/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] **DONE**

 ## Documentation
+- No documentation needed: only internal and user invisible changes
 - No documentation needed: **add explanation.
 This can't be used if there is a GUI diff**
-- [doc-susemanager](https://github.com/SUSE/doc-susemanager) PR or issue was created (GitHub automatic link expected below)
+- [doc-susemanager PR](https://github.com/SUSE/doc-susemanager/pulls) or [documentation board issue](https://github.com/SUSE/spacewalk/projects/31) was created (GitHub automatic link expected below)

 - [ ] **DONE**

 ## Test coverage
 - No tests: **add explanation**
+- No tests: already covered
 - Unit tests were added
 - Cucumber tests were added